Master of Arts (Comparative Political Studies), Doshisha University

 Yuma Osaki (大﨑祐馬) is a political economist in the making.
-He is a student of International Relations and International Political Economy (IR/IPE), interested in the politics of the international economy.
+He is a student of International Relations and International Political Economy (IR/IPE), working on Asian economic diplomacy.

-His MA/LLM dissertation (marked Distinction/Excellent) - “The Regional Trade Dynamics in the Asia-Pacific: A Comparative Analysis of South Korea, Japan, and China’s Making Free Trade Agreement with Australia” examined the interplay between bilateral free trade agreements and REI initiatives, namely TPP and RCEP, in the multi-pronged trading system, through the case studies of Northeast Asian FTAs/EPA with Australia - the so-called “FTA Trifecta” in down under.
+His MA/LLM dissertation - “The Regional Trade Dynamics in the Asia-Pacific: A Comparative Analysis of South Korea, Japan, and China’s Making Free Trade Agreement with Australia” examined the interplay between bilateral free trade agreements (FTAs) and REI initiatives in a multi-layered trade system, through the case studies of Northeast Asian FTAs/EPA with Australia - the so-called “FTA Trifecta”.

-In 2016, he left Kyoto and touched down in Canberra to take part in the inaugural National Parliamentary Fellowships Program before his graduate study in Sheffield, UK.
-Facilitated by the Australian National University and Japan Center for International Exchange, this inter-governmental research exchange program between Japan and Australia involved a two-month stint at the Australian Parliament House.
+In 2016, he left Kyoto and landed in Canberra for the first time to take part in the inaugural National Parliamentary Fellowships Program before commencing his dual-degree program in Sheffield, UK.
+Organised by the ANU and Japan Center for International Exchange, this inter-governmental research exchange program involved a two-month stint at the Australian Parliament House.
 In 2019, he joined the Australia-Japan Youth Dialogue (AJYD) as an Organising Committee Member.
 Currently, he is also a research associate on the “Sino-US Hegemonic Competition and Indo-Pacific Geoeconomics” project at the Japan Forum on International Relations.